Eyelid Surgery (Blepharoplasty)

 How long do I have to take off work after eyelid surgery?

-The exact recovery time needed varies from patient to patient, but Dr. Ford usually recommends taking at least a week off after eyelid surgery.
+The exact recovery time needed varies from patient to patient, but our surgeons usually recommend taking at least a week off after eyelid surgery.
 Of course, the nature of your job will also be a factor in determining the amount of time off needed.
 If your occupation involves strenuous activity, you may need to extend your time off by an additional week.

 Does lower eyelid surgery remove dark circles under the eyes?